scoulomb/myk8s/Volumes/go-further.md

 ````

 We can see logs appear because it is targeting the same persistent volume !
-This should be in general the case with volumes (cf. nfs which reference a server name).
+This should be in general the case with persistent volumes (cf. nfs which reference a server name).
+(not empty dir and confirmed by comment below)

 ## Several replicas and several nodes